 Discover the Magic of Maine

-Four stunning lodges along a scenic 80-mile trail system await your family at Maine Huts & Trails.
+Four stunning lodges along a scenic 80-mile trail system await your crew at Maine Huts & Trails.
 Each hut offers visitors access to unique outdoor experiences and activities, but all of them are off the grid eco-lodges that have spacious great rooms, comfy reading rooms and—most exciting of all—hot showers, toilets and heated bunkrooms.
 Now that’s luxury hut-style.

 Details and Reservations: mainehuts.org